Pros and cons of immigration to Montenegro

 Can I drive with a Russian license?

 By law, it is possible, but not for long.
 But, so far, no one is nitpicking and everyone is driving with a Russian license, including Russian license plates.
 There is some nuance in case you drive a car on Montenegrin license plates without a rent-car agreement with Russian rights.
 In the event of a stop, the police may also demand a residence permit from you, and in case of refusal to provide it, try to issue a fine (or ******** ****** to let you go).
 To be honest, there is nothing about this in the laws, but here you have to defend your rights, ask on the basis of what article you are fined, try to prove that this is not in the law, etc. If you know the language, then there will be no problems.
 But if you do not know the language, then everything is very difficult.

 There are kindergartens, there are schools.
 There are several accredited Russian schools with excellent teachers.
 I don’t really know the details.
 Children are loved here.
 I know that many children go to local schools, no bullying or discrimination from teachers.

 Which city to choose for living in Montenegro?

-If you do not want to live by the sea, then of course — Podgorica.
+If you don’t want to live by the sea, then, of course, Podgorica.
 This is the capital.
-If by the sea, then look towards Budva or Bar, or Herceg Novi.
-Which I do not recommend, because in winter it is very difficult there because of the climate.
-The mountains cling to all the clouds, it is much more humid, wet, rainy, chilly there, mold is actively developing.
+If on the sea, then look towards Tivat or Bar, or Herceg Novi, or Budva.
+I do not recommend Kotor, because it is very hard there in winter because of the climate.
+The mountains catch all the clouds, it is more humid, wet, rainy, dank, mold is actively developing.
 Be sure to choose an apartment on the sunny side, otherwise you will freeze in winter and pay beshbablo for heating, because there is no heating here.
 Ideally, if the apartment is in a house where neighbors constantly live, especially under you and on the sides.

 If you want to see more photos of Montenegro or read some useful things about it.
 Subscribe to my Instagram